ddev/ddev/docs/users/extend/customization-extendibility.md

 - The `location ~ ^/(phpstatus|ping)$ {` block is required for the webserver container healthcheck to work.
 `
 - Any errors in your configuration may cause the web container to fail and try to restart, so if you see that behavior, use `ddev logs` to diagnose.
-- **IMPORTANT**: Changes to .ddev/nginx-site.conf take place on a `ddev restart` or when the container is rebuilt for another reason.
+- **IMPORTANT**: Changes to .ddev/nginx-site.conf take place on a `ddev rm && ddev start` or when the container is rebuilt for another reason.

 ## Providing custom apache configuration